essemmeppi/DS-portfolio/README.md

 ### Understanding Public Acceptability Through Multi-Channel Analysis

-Developed in partnership with the OECD, the project aims at assessing public acceptability of policy reforms through online data.
-[Read more](/pages/publicacceptability).
+Developed in partnership with the OECD, the project aimed at assessing public acceptability of policy reforms through online data.
+Our main data source were media articles -- X/Twitter would have been much better, but users' data were enclosed a few weeks before the start of the project.
+We also used parliamentary speeches to characterise the difference between media and policymakers' discussions on the reform.
+We worked retrospectively on the case study of the 2023 French pension reform.

+To assess public acceptability we leveraged an OECD framework which identifies four main dimensions of public acceptability: economic, fairness, risk & time, and process.
+We operationalised it by having subject matter experts produce four lists of keywords for the dimensions, which helped us navigate the textual data (and corresponding embedding space).

+The main steps of the analysis were:
+- Assess how close each document (article or speech) is to each of the four dimensions public acceptability;
+- Obtain a subset of the most representative documents for each dimension and detect latent topics in it with NMF topic modeling;
+- Understand the difference in coverage between media and parliament with corpora comparison based on topic modeling.

 ### Mental Distress and Mobility in COVID-19 Recovery